 PART 4: VARIATIONS

 Comedies have larger writing staffs than dramas.
 Network dramas have larger staffs than cable dramas.

 If a staff is big enough, a show might have two writers rooms working simultaneously.
 They’ll either be breaking different episodes or one room is working on a specific episode while the other room brainstorms ideas for future episodes.

 (Oh, yeah, the process of figuring out how a story should be told on television is known as “breaking” it.
 Don’t ask me why.)

 Multi-camera comedies (i.e. those shot in front of a live studio audience) have a different process than single-camera comedies and dramas.
-On a multi-camera comedy, the entire writing staff attends rehearsals and is there during the one night of taping.
+On a multi-camera comedy, the entire writing staff attends rehearsals and is present during the one night of taping.
 On single-camera comedies and dramas — which take a week or longer to be filmed — usually just one writer is on set during that period, ready to offer quick fixes as needed.

-Some shows have no writers room whatsoever.
+Some shows have no writers’ room whatsoever.
 Writers pitch ideas directly to the showrunner, only convening as a group for lunch (if that).

 Primetime animated shows tend to resemble their live-action counterparts right up until the table read — then it looks very different (as the animation process can take many months).